We provide premium cPanel hosting!

 • 0

-2. In the Advanced section, click on Cron Jobs Icon.
+2. In the Advanced section, click on Cron Jobs.

-4. Enter your cronjob PHP file location or the command you want to run in the Command field.
+4. Enter the location of your cron job PHP file or the command you want to run in the Command field.

 Was this answer helpful?